INTRODUCTION TO HEARING SCIENCE

 Maximum enrolment size50

-Enrolment information Merit based quota.
-Priority will be given to students in HZHCAU and HZHCCA for which this subject is core.
-Enrolments accepted until quota is reached.
+Enrolment information Limited capacity and priority needs to be given to students in HZHCAU and HZHCCA for which this subject is core.
+Merit based quota.
+Priority is given to students in HZHCAU and HZHCCA for which this subject is core.

 One 2.0 hours lecture per week on weekdays during the day from week 31 to week 43 and delivered via face-to-face.